 New safety measures at the museum

 Our opening times have changed on weekdays.
-We're open from 11.30am-3.30pm, Monday-Friday, 10am-6pm on Saturday and Sunday.
+We're open from 10am-5pm, Wednesday-Sunday, and closed to the public on Monday and Tuesday.
 Please note that we will need to start clearing the galleries 20 minutes before closing time.

 To visit the museum, you now need a free ticket.
 This is so we can manage the number of people visiting the museum at any one time, to ensure that everyone is able to observe social distancing.
 This will be for a timeslot during your chosen day of visit, so you must make sure that you’re at the museum for the time you’ve selected.
 Please have your ticket ready to be scanned when you arrive at the museum, either on a mobile device or printed out.
 You can book a ticket by clicking here.